Topic: Water Into Wine. First Sign. Category: Son of Man>

 shame into honour

-Second let us turn to the concern of Jesus’ mother.
-In this shame-based culture if a wedding ran out of wine, the humiliation brought onto the families associated with the wedding would remain with them for years.
+The second aspect of what we can discover about Jesus and God from this miracle of Jesus turning water into wine is evident in the concern that Jesus’ mother has.
+In her shame-based culture, if a wedding ran out of wine the humiliation brought onto the families associated with the wedding would remain with them for years.

 Water into wine, old into new, shame into honour.